cfsworkload/blue-messenger/README.md

 application.

-Once you have successfully bound "Monitoring and Analytics" and "Auto-Scaling" services to your web application your app's dashboard should appear like this:
+Once you have successfully bound "Monitoring and Analytics" and "Auto-Scaling" services to your web application, your app's dashboard should appear like this:

 ![Example](images/dashboard-confirmation.jpg)